 After his first year at Sears, Joe was offered a job with a company called Best Brands Plus doing appliance repair for celebrities (in hiding) confidentially, where he stayed until 2001 during which time he became a semi professional musician, composer, and guitar player.
 He met his goal and paid off his child support in 2001 when his son turned 18.

 In 2002 Joe came back to Michigan to find his son once again and for the last time.
 In 2003 he started his company RoboJoe Industries Major Appliance Repair.
 Joe got to watch his son get married and he now has 3 beautiful grandchildren.
 Joe ran his company out of a 1999 Buick for the first 5 years, after which he bought 2 trucks.
 One for doing service and one for advertising the company.
 He has continued to serve his community and work in this capacity ever since.

 You can find out all about who Joe is and what he does by doing a Google search on RoboJoe Industries Major Appliance Repair.
 You can see hundreds of customer reviews by Googling "RoboJoe Industries Major appliance Repair Reviews".
 You can also check out Joe's company website http://robojoeindustries.com and his company page on Facebook by the same brand name title.

 Sometimes we do not know how much inner strength we have until we need it the most.
-I'm Sheryl Martin Hart, and this is the story of RoboJoe.
+This is the story of RoboJoe.